 And then the lighting of the lamps.
-(1 - 13) 28.
-They looking back, all th' eastern side behold Of Paradise, so late their happie seat, Waved over by that flaming brand, the gate With dreadful faces thronged and fiery arms; Some natural tears they dropped, but wiped them soon; The world was all before them, where to choose Their place of rest, and Providence their guide:

-They hand in hand, with wandering steps and slow, Through Eden took their solitary way (Paradise Lost, Book 12: 64-649, John Milton) At the end of his article The Poetic Use of Sentence Fragments, 1997 Seth R. Katz maintains that the poet uses fragments to imitate and so to make an assertion about the nature of human perception: perception consists of fragments, fragments that we assemble into meaningful wholes.
+(1-13) 28).
+They looking back, all th' eastern side behold Of Paradise, so late their happie seat, Waved over by that flaming brand, the gate With dreadful faces thronged and fiery arms; Some natural tears they dropped, but wiped them soon; The world was all before them, where to choose Their place of rest, and Providence their guide: They hand in hand, with wandering steps and slow, Through Eden took their solitary way (Paradise Lost, Book 12: 64-649, John Milton) In an article entitled "The Poetic Use of Sentence Fragments" Seth R. Katz states that the poet uses fragments to imitate and so to make an assertion about the nature of human perception.
+Katz maintains that perception consists of fragments that we assemble into meaningful wholes.
 Moreover, by orating a poem out of a great pile of fragments, the poet asserts that we perceive the world by collecting many bits of experience and drawing relationships among them.
 From the relationships we discover within that collection, we abstract and understand the world.
-3. Figure of Speech Another characteristic of poetic language is that it is full of tropes.
-Tropes are among the most inventive in poetry, (cf. Partridge, 1976: 149).
-Tropes are divided into categories as follows: 3.1 Metonymy: (Greek, "name change"): is a figure of speech that uses a concept closely related to the thing actually meant.
+Another characteristic of poetic language is that it is full of tropes.
+Tropes are among the most inventive in poetry (Partridge 1976:149).
+Tropes are divided into the following categories: - 1.
+Metonymy: is a figure of speech that uses a concept closely related to the thing actually meant.
 The substitution makes the analogy more vivid and meaningful.
-It is a figure of speech in which the poet substitutes a word normally associated with something for the term usually naming that thing (for Example, "big-sky country" for western Canada).
-(Lancashire, 2002) 29.
-But the hand !
+In other words, it is a figure of speech in which the poet substitutes a word normally associated with something for the term usually naming that thing.
+For Example, "big-sky country" for western Canada (Lancashire, 2002).
+Are examples of metonymy are: - 29).
+But the hand!